PranavARC/PersonalityWebScraper/README.md

-# PersonalityWebScraper
+# SmashboardsArticleScraper
- Personal project to try and scrape personality traits from webpages
+ Personal project to display the article titles on a given news page of https://smashboards.com and to select one of them for reading in a web browser.
+ An experiment with web scraping technologies in Python.